 The Stapled Units consist of one REIT Unit and one GP Share.
 The Declaration of Trust and Articles of Granite GP each contain provisions to achieve the "stapling" of the REIT Units and the GP Shares until such time as an Event of Uncoupling occurs.
-See "Declaration of Trust and Description of REIT Units - Allotment and Issue of REIT Units", "Declaration of Trust and Description of REIT Units - Transferability and Stapling of REIT Units" and "Granite GP Capital Structure".
+See "Declaration of Trust and Description of REIT Units - Allotment and Issue of REIT Units", "Declaration of Trust and Description of REIT Units" and "Granite GP Capital Structure".